Certification Terms & Conditions

 18.2 If the investigation reveals fault by the Client, MSS Global will require immediate action within a specified time.
 Failure to take adequate action may lead to withdrawal or suspension of certification.
-A special visit may also be required to resolve the issue, which shall be charged to you at the standard day rate.
+Additional work (head office and audit) may also be required to investigate and resolve the issue, which shall be charged to you as per Clause 10.3.

 18.3 If the Client has cause to complain about the provision of MSS Global service, the complaint should be made in writing to the Operations Manager at MSS Global's registered office.
 Should the Client consider it inappropriate to deal with the Company directly, they have opportunity to raise their concerns with the independent Impartiality Committee who provide oversight of MSS Global to avoid compromise to its position as an impartial and competent Certification Body.
 The committee’s details are:

 18.4 Further, if the Client has cause to complain about the provision of MSS Global service, they have the opportunity to raise their concerns with the relevant Accreditation Body for the scheme.
 For BRCGS, this can include a confidential reporting through tellus@BRCGS.com, or enquiries@BRCGS.com.

 18.5 For BRCGS schemes, they may contact the certificated site directly in relation to its certification status, for feedback on MSS Global certification body performance or during an investigation into reported issues.